Skip to content

 });

-In the above code, verifier.VerifyPresentationAsync will inherently trust any issuer that has a valid public key.
-In production, you must combine this with OpenID Federation Trust Chains to ensure the Issuer is actually authorized to issue University Degrees!
+In the above code, `verifier.VerifyPresentationAsync` will trust any issuer that has a valid public key.
+In production, combine this with [OpenID Federation Trust Chains](establishing-trust.md) to ensure the issuer is authorized to issue University Degrees.